kaml-d/design/motivation.md

 There are two orthogonal issues to overcome:

-- Hand-off and collaboration between data scientists on the one hand and data engineers/developers on the other.
+1. Hand-off and collaboration between data scientists on the one hand and data engineers/developers on the other. `KAML-D` focuses on this one.
-- Hand-off and collaboration between data engineers/developers on the one hand and ops folks on the other.
+1. Hand-off and collaboration between data engineers/developers on the one hand and ops folks on the other.
+This is addressed by the devops thinking and tooling supporting you to address this issue.
+It is of secondary importance for `KAML-D`.